Ocean acidification occurs when the ocean absorbs carbon dioxide. This causes a fundamental and global change in the chemistry of the ocean.

 Present-day mean pH and alkalinity vary according to the geology of each lake basin, with Superior having the most acidified waters and Michigan the least acidified.
 In addition, considerable short-term spatial and temporal variability in pH occurs, driven largely by varying rates of photosynthesis, respiration, and seasonal mixing.
 There has not been any long-term robust monitoring of acidification in the Great Lakes system until recently.

-OCean Acidification Solutions
+Ocean Acidification Solutions

-Take Action within Your Community
+Engage Your Community

 What’s at stake from ocean acidification may be different depending on where you live.
 As a community member, you can take a larger role in educating the public about ocean acidification.